 Every now and then, people ask me how to invest in Treasury Bills.
-I respond by asking if they have heard of Money Market Funds.
-In this article, I explain both investment options and leave you to make an informed decision.
-You should make investment decisions based on information, your risk profile and investment objectives.
+I respond by asking if they’ve heard of Mutual Funds.
+In this article, I explain both investment options and leave you to make an informed choice.
+You should make investment decisions based on available information, your risk profile and your investment objectives.

-When you invest in N100,000 worth of TBills (for example), the “discounted rate” is applied.
-So, only about N87,000 is deducted from your account.
+When you buy say N100,000 worth of TBills directly from an institution, the “discounted rate” is applied.
+So, if the return on investment is 5%, only N95,000 is deducted from your account.
 On maturity, you receive N100,000.
-This means your interest was already given to you upfront.
+This means your interest is given to you upfront.

-For TBills, If you state a tenure of 1 year when you invest and you have N5,000 that you wish to add to your savings tomorrow, you can’t just top up your existing investment.
-It doesn’t work that way.
-You have to wait until you have up to the minimum stipulated by your bank – in my case, N50,000.
-Then you start a new TBills investment.
-It won’t be added to your existing balance.
-Also, if you have a sudden emergency and wish to take the funds out in the 8th month of your investment, you will be penalised for terminating the 1 year tenure early.
+For TBills, If you agree to a tenure of 1 year when you invest, and you have N5,000 that you wish to add tomorrow, you can’t just top up your existing investment, if you bought through an institution, hence the advantage of using an app.
+With institutions, you may have to start a completely new TBills investment and the new top up won’t be added to your existing balance.
+Both will run separately.
+Also, if you have a sudden emergency and wish to take the funds out prematurely, you will be penalised for terminating the 1 year tenure early.
 In some cases the penalty is 20% of the return (not principal).
 After the deduction of the penalty, the balance will be remitted to your account.

-The primary advantage of money market funds is the flexibility to top up your account at any time, while earning compound interest.
-Because the annual interest is applied on a daily basis, if you invest N5,000 now and then 2 days later, invest another N5,000, the interest is applied to the total balance.
-Unlike TBills, your new investment is added to your existing balance.
-You can thus roll over your returns from month to month and add it to your balance.
-If you wish to withdraw your funds in an emergency, as long as the portion you’re withdrawing has been in the account for up to 30 days, there are no penalties.
-The penalty for withdrawing a deposit before 30 days is 20% of the return on only that portion.
+If you are risk averse and want both your principal and returns to be guaranteed, then consider Stanbic IBTC’s Guaranteed Investment Fund or Bond Fund, which usually have higher returns than their Money Market Fund.
+The primary advantage of mutual funds is the flexibility of topping up your account at any time, while earning compound interest.
+If you invest N5,000 now and then 2 days later, invest another N5,000, the interest is applied to the total balance.
+Thus, you can roll over your returns over time.
+If you wish to withdraw your funds in an emergency, as long as the portion you’re withdrawing has been in the account for 30 to 90 days (depending on the product you choose), there are no penalties.
+The penalty for withdrawing a deposit before the minimum period is typically a percentage of the return on only that portion.
 Your principal is never touched or affected.

-To learn about my video & WhatsApp investment course, please visit this page.
+To learn more about my online investment course, where I discuss even more investment options in Nigeria, please visit this page.

-Happy investing!To learn about investing in Treasury Bills and Money Market Funds, please read this post.
+Happy investing!To learn about investing in Treasury Bills and Mutual Funds, please read this post.
 Click To Tweet